EdwardLab/NovaTalk/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-V3 License.
 See [LICENSE](LICENSE) for details.

 <div align="center">
   <a href="https://moonshot.hackclub.com" target="_blank">